temporalio/cli/docs/workflow/reset-batch.md

 ### reset-batch

-Reset a batch of Workflow Executions by reset type: LastWorkflowTask, LastContinuedAsNew, FirstWorkflowTask
+Reset a batch of Workflow Executions by reset type: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew

 **--address**
 host:port for Temporal frontend service